Table of Contents

 However, when you pay, there are two negotiation strategies you can try as a last-ditch attempt to remove Asset Compliant Solutions from your credit report:

-- Pay for delete: You might be able to convince Asset Compliant Solutions to remove the negative mark in exchange for paying off the debt.
+- Pay for delete: You might be able to convince Asset Compliant Solutions to remove the derogatory mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
 Once the account is paid off, you can send Asset Compliant Solutions a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
 Create your letter using our free goodwill letter template.

 If all else fails, remember that collection accounts only stay on your credit report for 7 years.
 Like all negative marks, Asset Compliant Solutions will fall off your credit eventually.